JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 ![evaluate_classifier.png](../references/images/evaluate_classifier.png)

 We are going to evaluate metrics over each of them, and select which performs better.
-In this case, we evaluate *accuracy*, although we know the problems related to imbalanced datasets.
+In this case, we evaluate *accuracy*, although we know the issues related to imbalanced datasets.

 But wait, Why are we using the pipeline on each classifier?
 Transformers, as estimators, should be learnt from a training set and applied to test set (held out) for prediction; *Pipelines* makes this task easier!
 Every time you *fit* the full pipe, you will train transformers and the estimator!
 Remember: easy to reproduce is the key!
 The concept of fit transformers splitted from train and test set it is related to [data leakage](https://www.kaggle.com/alexisbcook/data-leakage), to capture the main concept we could explain that data leakage is related to avoid data leak from test sets into train sets.
 For instance, our numeric-pipe has a SimpleImputer transformer, which is used to impute values filling missing with the mean; the mean should be estimate only from TRAIN SET!
 It is easy to do with pipelines utils.